HOW DID WE GET A BIBLE?

 SIRACH OR ECCLESIASTICUS - A late expression (2nd C.) of the Wisdom tradition enshrined in Proverbs.
 Wisdom is interpreted as a practical understanding of God's law, which makes possible a good life under the authority of God.

-TOBIAS Written c. post-exile.
-In Tobit God shows that He is faithful to those that are faithful to Him by sending his angel Raphael to help.
+TOBIT Written c. post-exile.
+In Tobit God shows that He is faithful to those that are faithful to Him by sending his angel Raphael to help Tobias and Raguel.

 D. PROPHETICAL BOOKS.